Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 \subsection{Analysis of the Intrinsic Properties of Small Moving Targets}

-The concept of structured sparsity $J_{\boldsymbol{\mathcal{S}}}(\boldsymbol{\mathcal{S}})$ implies that small targets, while sparse in their spatial distribution, tend to exhibit consistent visual structures, such as compact support and smooth intensity profiles.
+The concept of structured sparsity $J_{\boldsymbol{\mathcal{S}}}(\boldsymbol{\mathcal{S}})$ reflects that small targets, while sparse in their spatial distribution, inherently exhibit consistent visual structures, such as compact support and smooth intensity profiles.
 These characteristics are fundamentally influenced by the underlying physical image formation process.
 In particular, the imaging properties of small targets are significantly shaped by the optical system’s point spread function (PSF), especially in long-range observation scenarios.
 In ideal diffraction-limited systems, the PSF follows the Airy pattern derived from Fraunhofer diffraction theory~\cite{zhang2024dtnet}:

 where \(J_1(\cdot)\) is the first-order Bessel function, \(D\) is the aperture diameter, \(\lambda\) the wavelength, and \(f\) the focal length.
 This leads to a spatially compact, smooth intensity profile centered on the target \cite{zhang2024dtnet}.
 Moreover, long-exposure imaging and relative motion introduce motion blur, yielding a combined degradation model \cite{lin2021new}: